R3Conclave/conclave-core-sdk/samples/jvm-perf/README.md

 `java -jar jvm-perf-all.jar empty`

 This is a benchmark of an empty function.
-This does not make much sense for a host measurement but is useful to compare the entry/exit speed of Avian vs GraalVM native-image enclave calls.
+This does not make much sense for a host measurement but is useful to compare the entry/exit speed of GraalVM native-image enclave calls.

 ### Fannkuch
 `java -jar jvm-perf-all.jar fannkuch`